Medication Administration Documentation and Reassessment

 - Document medication administration immediately after the dose is given.

-- Record essential details: medication name, dose, route, time, and administration site when applicable.
+- Record essential details: medication name, dose, route, four-digit military time (24-hour clock), administration site when applicable, and ordered/administration attribution fields required by the chart.

 - Use approved abbreviations only and avoid unsafe symbols or ambiguous shorthand.